How Much Insulation Do I Need in My Walls?

 Here’s how to address insulation needs based on your wall construction:

-1. Assess Wall Type: Identify whether your walls are wood frame, steel frame, or masonry.
-This will guide your insulation choice and installation method.
+1. Assess Wall Type: Determine whether your walls are wood frame, steel frame, or masonry.
+This will guide your insulation your insulation choice and installation method.

-2. Measure Wall Cavity Depth: For wood and steel frame walls, measure the depth of the studs to determine the maximum thickness of insulation you can use.
+2. Measure Wall Cavity Depth: For wood and steel frame walls, measure the stud depth to ascertain the maximum insulation thickness you can use.

-3. Choose Appropriate Insulation: Select insulation that fits your wall type and cavity depth.
+3. Choose Appropriate Insulation: Select insulation that aligns with your wall type and cavity depth.
 For example, use fiberglass batts or spray foam for wood frame walls and rigid foam boards for masonry walls.

 Advanced Techniques